 Precision is the Character’s ability to handle things delicately or to make precise movements or actions such as disabling devices, pick pocketing, or even performing surgery.
 Any action that requires careful movements or skillful precision within Verse Master’s discretion is covered here.

 Perform is the Character’s ability to put on a performance or conduct a type of ritual or ceremony such as acting, singing, playing an instrument, or conducting music.
 Often a career will explain what performance is required.
 Common performances include act, dance, instrument, oratory, song, and ritual.
+When putting points into Perform, you instead put the points into one of the subdivisions instead of Perform as a whole.

 Pilot is the Character’s ability to control a Ride of any kind from any era.
 Piloting is required to pilot a ship, drive a car, or ride a horse.
 The DC required depends on the Ride and varies with each time era.